 Jon’s debut recording L’Infidele, which includes transcriptions of 18th century lute and keyboard music, received critical acclaim following its 2011 release by In A Circle Records.
 The Huffington Post described the album as “stunning and textured,” while Northwest Reverb praised Jon’s “incredible artistry and deep musicianship.”
 Soundboard wrote, “Mendle’s playing is a wonder.”

-Jon completed his graduate studies at the San Francisco Conservatory under the tutelage of Latin Grammy winner Sergio Assad.
-He also received his undergraduate degree from the Conservatory, studying under Lawrence Ferrara, Marc Teicholz, David Tanenbaum, and Dusan Bogdanovic.
+Jon completed his Master's and Professional Studies degrees at the San Francisco Conservatory under the tutelage of Sergio Assad and Judicael Perroy, respectively.
+While at the Conservatory, Jon also studied lutes and early guitars with Richard Savino.
+He continues to take lute lessons with players such as Nigel North, Ronn McFarlane, and Paul O'Dette whenever possible.
+Jon also received his undergraduate degree from the San Francisco Conservatory, studying under Lawrence Ferrara, Marc Teicholz, David Tanenbaum, and Dusan Bogdanovic.
 His first teacher was Matthew Grasso.